What is a booster?

 What is a third dose?

-People with certain health conditions need more than two shots of the Pfizer (Comirnaty) or Moderna vaccine to be fully protected, because their bodies cannot build enough protection from two shots.
+People with certain health conditions need more than two shots of the Pfizer (Comirnaty), Moderna, or Novavax vaccine to be fully protected, because their bodies cannot build enough protection from two shots.
 This is uncommon.

 What is the difference between a booster and a third dose?